tajmone/fuzzy-search/fts_fuzzy_match/README.md

 The __[lib_fts]__ repository doesn't explicitly mention if this license also applies to documentation files; so I can't vouch that the [`fuzzy_match.md`][fm md] document is also into the public domain.
 I've nevertheless decided to include it (_as is_) in this project for completion and fairness sake, and to shield the original author from any inaccuracies I might have introduced in my own documentation of his algorithms and projects.

-# FTS Fuzzy Match Implementation
+# FTS Fuzzy Match Implementations

 Forrest's algorithm has inspired a number of third party ports to other languages.
 The following table lists all the implementations available in this repository, of both versions of the algorithm, sorted by language.